CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

 A few things to consider:

   - Check out the `Topaz tutorial <https://guide.cryosparc.com/processing-data/all-job-types-in-cryosparc/deep-picking/topaz>`_ before starting
-  - Train topaz on a small subset (10-50) exposures first, aiming for ~1000 particles
+  - Train topaz on a small subset (10-50) exposures first, aiming for ~1000 particles.
-  - Training topaz on too many particles (>5000) will result in a job failure
+  - Training topaz on too many particles (>5000) will result in a job failure.
-  - After training a small set and seeing good results with particle picking, move on to full dataset
+  - After training a small set and seeing good results with particle picking, move on to full dataset.

 General